 Amyloidosis is a group of diseases characterized by extracellular deposition of beta-sheet fibrils .
-In the systemic forms, the amyloid causes progressive organ dysfunction leading to death of the patients.
-Over 20 proteins capable of amyloid formation have been identified.
-They include immunoglobulin (Ig) light chains in primary systemic amyloidosis (AL), Ig heavy chain (AH), amyloid A in secondary amyloidosis (AA), beta2-microglobulin in dialysis-associated arthropathy (Ab2M), and amyloid beta protein (Ab) in Alzheimer disease and Down syndrome.
-There are also hereditary forms that include transthyretin (ATTR), apolipoprotein A-I (AApoAI) and A-II (AApoAII), gelsolin (AGel), lysozyme (ALys), fibrinogen A-alpha chain (AFib), and others .
-Another amyloidogenic protein is leukocyte chemotactic factor 2 (LECT2) [3,4].
+In the systemic forms, the amyloid causes progressive organ dysfunction, leading to death of the patients.
+Over 25 proteins capable of amyloid formation have been identified.
+They include immunoglobulin (Ig) light chains (AL) and Ig heavy chains (AH) in primary systemic amyloidosis, amyloid A in secondary amyloidosis (AA), beta-2 microglobulin in dialysis-associated arthropathy (Ab2M), and amyloid beta protein (Ab) in Alzheimer disease and Down syndrome.
+There are also hereditary forms that include transthyretin (ATTR), apolipoprotein A-I (AApoAI) and A-II (AApoAII), gelsolin (AGel), lysozyme (ALys), fibrinogen A alpha chain (AFib), and others .
+Leukocyte chemotactic factor 2 (LECT2) is an amyloidogenic protein for which the pathogenic mechanism is incompletely understood [3,4].

 Clinically evident renal involvement mainly occurs in AL or AA amyloidosis [1,6-9].
-Renal involvement can also occur in some hereditary forms of amyloidosis, most commonly in AFib, AApoAI, AApoAII, ALys, and AGel.
-The deposition of Ab2m occurs in patients on prolonged maintenance dialysis but may not affect the kidney .
+Renal involvement can also occur in some hereditary forms of amyloidosis, most commonly in AFib, AApoAI, AApoAII, ALys, and AGel, but it is rare in ATTR.
+The deposition of Ab2m occurs in patients on prolonged maintenance dialysis; deposition in the kidney has been reported in autopsies but has no clinical significance .
 (See "Dialysis-related amyloidosis".)